 Codependency is an excessive or psychological dependence on a significant other, typically a significant other who requires support due to an illness or addiction.
 In this context, it is a dysfunctional relationship in which one person’s support enables the other’s addiction.
 Codependency is not present in relationships with a spouse alone.
 It can be a role taken on in any relationship.

 Having Patience with the Recovery Process

-Once the individual is in the treatment process, it is important that you continue to stay involved.
+Once the individual is in the treatment process, whether this process is using AA, sober living with a facility like Ascension House – Structured Sober Living, or through strict rehab, it is important that you continue to stay involved.
 The recovery process takes time.
 Their recovery may include relapses or old wounds re-opening (resentments).
 It is important to prepare yourself for these events and focus on the positive as much as possible.